dagu-org/dagu/docs/source/yaml_format.rst

 - ``logDir``: The directory where the standard output is written.
 The default value is ``${HOME}/.local/share/logs``.
 - ``restartWaitSec``: The number of seconds to wait after the DAG process stops before restarting it.
 - ``histRetentionDays``: The number of days to retain execution history (not for log files).
-- ``timeout``: The timeout of the DAG, which is optional.
+- ``timeoutSec``: The timeout of the DAG, which is optional.
 Unit is seconds.
 - ``delaySec``: The interval time in seconds between steps.
 - ``maxActiveRuns``: The maximum number of parallel running steps.
 - ``params``: The default parameters that can be referred to by ``$1``, ``$2``, and so on.